Zone planting calendar

 5 to 10 F

-Last frost cue
+Last frost estimate

 early to mid April in many lowland sites

-First frost cue
+First frost estimate

 late October to early November